musselwhizzle/Focus-Points/README.md

 Installing
 --------
 **Installation steps**
-1. Download the _**source code.zip**_ file from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest).
+1. Download _**source code.zip**_ from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest) (go to the bottom of that page to find the download link).<br>A file named _**Focus-Points-[plugin version].zip**_ will be downloaded to your computer.
+2. Unzip this file and inside the extracted content locate the folder **focuspoints.lrplugin**
-2. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this folder, the Plugin Manager will show you (see next step)
+3. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this folder, the Plugin Manager will show you (see next step)
-3. Open Lightroom and go to File -> Plug-in Manager.
+4. Open Lightroom and go to File -> Plug-in Manager.
 Then click the "Add" button and select the folder

 Once installed, select one or more photos and invoke the plugin via
 * Library -> Plug-in Extras -> Show Focus Point, or